Fluidance | Motion Effect

-The camera or video source capture is the simplest part, I use a processing library which reads a movie or captures video.
-(Well, if I had to write a camera capture library, this is not the easiest part. :] )
+The camera or video source capture is the simplest part, I used a processing library which reads a movie or captures video.
+(Well, if I had to write a camera capture library, this would not be the easiest part. :] )

 The realtime effect is my Fluid Fire Simulation with modifications - similar to Fluid Painter, but instead of painting in fluids with a mouse, the movie (or camera) is the source and also sound analysis is included.
 There can be used also any other effect, like Flame Painter (I haven't tried this yet), or anything visually interesting.

 The most interesting part is the motion analysis.
-This was the main part of my reserch.
-I had looking for more solutions but none of them was suitable for what I need.
-When you analyze movie frames with simple picture difference, you get information which pixels in the next frame is changed compared to a previous frame.
-But you have no info about motion vectors.
-Another option is to find blob segments (it's included in some video libraries), analyze them, but this is good for multi-touch finger detection or whole object movement analysis.
+This was the main part of my research.
+I had to look for more solutions but none of them was suitable for what I needed.
+When you analyze movie frames with simple picture difference, you get information which pixels in the next frame is changed compared to the previous frame.
+But you have no info about the motion vectors.
+Another option is to find blob segments (it's included in some video libraries), analyze them, but this is good for multi-touch finger detection or the whole object movement analysis.

 What I needed was the realtime complex picture motion analysis. (huh, what?)

-That means, when I have my hand before camera and move one finger, the system finds that only one finger was moved and knows the movement vector of every changed pixel.
-Or if there are more complicated movements, they can be also detected in appropriate way.
+That means, when I have my hand in front of the camera and move one finger, the system detects that only one finger was moved and knows the movement vector of every changed pixel.
+Or if there are more complicated movements, they can be also detected in an appropriate way.

-Something like this you can find in some post-productions plugins (I found few for Adobe After-Effects), but they are far-far away from realtime.
+Something like this you can find in some post-productions plugins (I found a few for Adobe After-Effects), but they are far-far away from realtime.